NouiliKh/spam-classifier/README.md

 # spam-classifier

-Building a spam classifier using Bayesian inference.
+Building a spam classifier using Bayesian inference from scratch.

 This project is developed with C++.